shimaore/clever-note/test/load.coffee.md

     describe 'Modules', ->
-      it 'should load clock', -> require '../clock' it 'should load index', -> require '..' it 'should load message', -> require '../message' it 'should load menu-stats', -> require '../menu-stats' it 'should load redis-source', -> require '../redis-source' it 'should load redis-store', -> require '../redis-store' it 'should load redis-upstream', -> require '../redis-upstream'
+      it 'should load call-events', -> require '../call-events' it 'should load clock', -> require '../clock' it 'should load index', -> require '..' it 'should load message', -> require '../message' it 'should load menu-stats', -> require '../menu-stats' it 'should load pouchdb-changes', -> require '../pouchdb-changes' it 'should load redis-source', -> require '../redis-source' it 'should load redis-store', -> require '../redis-store' it 'should load redis-upstream', -> require '../redis-upstream'